Punk v Disco. Saturday Night Fever & Bombed Out!

 One of them included comment on the massive worldwide success of the 1978 Disco film, Saturday Night Fever, starring John Travolta.

-Interestingly, some themes in the film, albeit articulated through a Disco soundtrack, also resonated as driving forces behind Punk’s appeal to many back then: a going-nowhere kid in a dead-end job looking for something to help him deal with his life and to hedonistically break out of it.
+Interestingly, some themes in the film, albeit articulated through a Disco soundtrack, also resonated as driving forces behind Punk’s appeal back then: a going-nowhere kid in a dead-end job looking for something to help deal with his life and to hedonistically break free from it.

 The film ‘s soundtrack (which the film was promoted on the back of) was an authentic Disco playlist, including the Bee Gee’s Night Fever single.

-I remember enjoying the film when I saw it, even though it was a galvanising event for Disco Decadence, which was then fighting a turf war with Punk and New Wave in New York.
+I remember traitorously enjoying the film when I saw it, even though it was full of Disco Decadence, which was even then fighting a turf war with Punk and New Wave in New York.

 It’s interesting looking at the charts around the time Saturday Night Fever got to Number One in the UK in April 1978, because a surprising number of Punk and New Wave bands were also charting.